EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Note

-    The job ID is not the same as the session ID used for interactive apps or the job composer ID used by the Job Composer.
+    The job ID is not the same as the session ID used for interactive apps or the project manager ID used by the [Project Manager](apps/project-manager.md).
 Rather, the job ID is created by the job scheduler.

     Each job created by an app has both an app ID and a job scheduler job ID.